 Dissertation research:

-A causal assessment of residential upzoning on housing prices using synthetic controls (JMP coming soon)
+Ch2: A causal assessment of residential upzoning on housing prices using synthetic controls (JMP draft — respectfully, please do not circulate)

-An analysis of the city-level policy changes involving low-density residential upzoning in Portland and Minneapolis and their effect on housing outcomes.
+An analysis of the city-level policy changes involving low-density residential upzoning in Minneapolis and its effect on housing outcomes.
 I consider the difficulty of applying causal inference techniques in these settings.
-Though the sources of biases differ for each case, there are conditions under which they are signable, and therefore treatment-effect directionality is still useful.
+Naturally, assignment into treatment is non-random, as city officials opted into the policy.
+There were also demand-side (amenity-affecting) elements implemented alongside the zoning policy, meaning measured treatment effects must be decomposed into demand effects and supply effects.

 Committee members: Dr. Steve Newbold (Chair), Dr. Thorsten Janus, Dr. Alexander James, Dr. Nino Abashidze